-We are celebrating this year’s open access (OA) week by talking to a number of researchers from Germany, the UK, the Netherlands and Sweden who have chosen to publish their work open access.
-We are discussing the reasons behind their choice, the benefits they have seen for their research and career, and the role that institutions as well as transformative agreements can have in assisting with funding.
+For open access (OA) week 2020 we've talked to a number of researchers from Germany, the UK, the Netherlands and Sweden who have chosen to publish their work open access.
+We've discussed the reasons behind their choice, the benefits they have seen for their research and career, and the role that institutions as well as transformative agreements can have in assisting with funding.
 Here, Dr. Viktoriia Radchuk, senior scientist at the Leibniz Institute for Zoo and Wildlife Research, shares her thoughts.

 In my opinion OA is important for the issues of equity and inclusion because it makes the published research widely available and enables researchers all over the world to read it.
 However, the high publication fees often associated with OA may at the same time be a hindrance for the researchers from the countries with less financial support.
 Therefore, I think that it would be extremely important to create waivers targeting such researchers.
 I think not only access to the published articles is important, but also the possibility to publish them is crucial.

 I am generally interested in how populations, species and communities respond to global change, and in particular climate change.
 The paper published in Nature Communications looked at behavioural and morphological responses of species across the globe to climate change.
 We have demonstrated that although such responses are adaptive, they are not fast enough to ensure population persistence on the long term.